-About the Mediterranean Center
+About the Arcadia Sicily Center

-The Mediterranean Center is located in a completely restored, 17th-century Spanish Palazzo (or palace) on the island of Ortigia, the historical center of the ancient city of Siracusa in Sicily.
+The Sicily Center is located in a completely restored, 17th-century Spanish Palazzo (or palace) on the island of Ortigia, the historical center of the ancient city of Syracuse in Sicily.
 This historic building, which includes three floors and a traditional central courtyard, houses large classrooms, a library, photography lab, art studio, and the student lounge, as well as a computer lab and multimedia room with audio and video facilities.
-Located less than 200 meters from the ancient sea walls of the city of Siracusa, Palazzo Ardizzone commands superb views of both the Mediterranean Sea and the intricate baroque streets of the town.
+Located less than 200 meters from the ancient sea walls of the city of Syracuse, Palazzo Ardizzone commands superb views of both the Mediterranean Sea and the intricate baroque streets of the town.